IBM-Cloud/docs/services/Weather/weather_overview.md

 * Almanac services that provide historical daily or monthly weather data sourced from National Weather Service observations stations from a time period spanning 10 to 30 years or more.
 * Location mapping services that provide the ability to look up a location name or geocode (latitude and longitude) to retrieve a set of locations that match your request.

-For more information about The Weather Company's weather phrases and icons, see [TWC Icon Codes and Icon Images](https://docs.google.com/document/d/1qpc4QN3YDpGDGGNYVINh7tfeulcZ4fxPSC5f4KzpR_U/edit){:new_window}.
-You can also [download a set of icons](https://twcdocs.mybluemix.net/download/weatherinsightsicons.zip){:new_window} to use in your app.
+You can [download a set of icons](https://twcdocs.mybluemix.net/download/weatherinsightsicons.zip){:new_window} to use in your app.

 ## Pricing model
 {: #pricing_models}